logicalgraphs/CryptoCoin/README.md

 ## TODOs:

+* Add a balance-adjustment mechanism.
+Not a transaction as that can adjust capital gains, but a movement of funds (into bank accounts or to cover costs from overdrawn transactions).

-* write an article about staking
+* write an article about staking: Done; added to repository

 * start building predictive model: STARTED